Cryptocurrency wallet: Hierarchical deterministic wallet

 The hierarchical deterministic (HD) wallet was publicly described in BIP32.
-As a deterministic wallet, it also derives keys from a single master root seed, but instead of having a single "chain" of keypairs, an HD wallet supports multiple key pair chains.
+As a deterministic wallet, it derives keys from a single master root seed, but instead of having a single "chain" of key pairs, an HD wallet supports multiple independent key pair chains.

-This allows a single key string to be used to generate an entire tree of key pairs with a stratified structure.
+This allows a single seed to be used to generate an entire tree of key pairs with a stratified structure.

-BIP39 proposed the use of a set of human-readable words to derive the master private key of a wallet.
-This mnemonic phrase allows for easier wallet backup and recovery, due to all the keys of a wallet being derivable from a single plaintext string.

 Non-deterministic wallet

-In a non-deterministic wallet, each key is randomly generated on its own accord, and they are not seeded from a common key.
-Therefore, any backups of the wallet must store each and every single private key used as an address, as well as a buffer of 100 or so future keys that may have already been given out as addresses but not received payments yet.
+In a non-deterministic wallet, each key is randomly generated independently and is not derived from a common seed.
+Therefore, any backups of the wallet must store each and every private key used as an address, as well as a buffer of future keys that may have already been issued as addresses but have not yet received payments.

-Concerns
+Security

-A wallet can also have known or unknown vulnerabilities.
+A wallet may have known and unknown vulnerabilities.
 A supply chain attack or side-channel attack are ways of introducing vulnerabilities.
-In extreme cases even a computer which is not connected to any network can be hacked.
+In extreme cases a computer which is not connected to any network can be hacked.

 To mitigate the risk of crypto wallet hacking, one can choose for a cold wallet, which remains offline and disconnected from the internet.
 A cold wallet refers to a physical device, such as a pen drive, that is utilized as a secure storage medium for transferring money from a hot wallet.

-Security
+Cold wallets have also been hacked.
+In late July 2026, cold wallet manufacturer Coinkite disclosed that a bug in software used on its devices allowed hackers to access cold wallets.
+This hack has lead to losses of approximately $130 million as of early August 2026.

+Usage

 When using a merchant site that accepts server-side digital wallets, customers enter their name, payment, and delivery information.
-Following the purchase, the customer is requested to register for a wallet with a user name and password for future purchases.
+Following the purchase, the customer is typically requested to register for a wallet with a user name and password for future purchases.

-Digital wallets can be dedicated to a single cryptocurrency (examples: Bitcoin, Etherium, Ripple, Litecoin), or they can be multi-currency (Coinomi, CoinSpot, CoinVault, Cryptonator multi-cryptocurrency wallet, Exodus, Gatehub, Holy Transaction, Jaxx Wallet, UberPay Wallet, AnCrypto Wallet, Klever Wallet).

 Wallets are free for consumers but cost retailers.
 Wallet sellers may receive a portion of merchant purchases made through their wallets.
 In other circumstances, digital wallet vendors conduct cardholder-merchant transactions for a set fee.